Independent Left’s Irish Socialist Podcast

 Here you can listen to an Irish socialist podcast for a discussion of news, interviews, socialist ideas, and reviews from an independent left perspective.
 Podcast creators Aislinn Wallace and Shane McNally of Stage Left Ireland have produced several revolutionary podcasts.
 For users of SoundCloud, you can follow the Stage Left podcast here or of Spotify, here, and get alerts when the latest goes live.

 A good socialist podcast needs to combine insightful commentary with an open mind, willingness to engage with a wide range of socialist and left tradition through interviews and reviews with humour.
-Marxist podcasts don’t have to be dour.
+Anarchist podcasts and Marxist podcasts don’t have to be dour.
 And in the case of Stage Left, we also bring you an Irish perspective on national and international affairs as well as on Irish history and politics.

 Irish Left With Ukraine: Solidarity Meeting With Ukrainian Socialist Yuliya Yurchenko